vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 \tag{1.24}
 p(F_0) = 1 - \Phi(F_0)
 $$

+To sum up, to evaluate the significance of regression, we conduct the F-test to determine whether our model is statistically useful.

 ### Example
 Here is a demo of how to construct a SLR model on a toy dataset using Python: